 Cloud Shell supports the creation of private tutorials, enabling you to design tutorials specifically for your audience.

-Once you've authored tutorials using the Writing tutorials in Cloud Shell guide and followed the best practices detailed in the Tutorial Style guide, you can host your tutorial in a private Git repository to make it available to your users.
+After you've authored tutorials using the Writing tutorials in Cloud Shell guide and followed the best practices detailed in the Tutorial Style guide, you can host your tutorial in a private Git repository to make it available to your users.

-Hosting private tutorials
+Host private tutorials

 To make your tutorial private, you need a private Git repository to host it in.
 You can use any Git repository hosting service you prefer.
 This guide uses Cloud Source Repositories; private Git repositories hosted on Google Cloud.